2 Law School Personal Statements That Succeeded (Ilana Kowarski, U.S. News & World Report)

-Writing and Presenting Your Thesis or Dissertation (Joseph Levine, Michigan State University)
+Writing and Presenting Your Thesis or Dissertation (S. Joseph Levine, Michigan State University)

 “Instead of examining such aspects as identifying appropriate sample size, field testing the instrument and selecting appropriate statistical tests, this guide looks at many of the quasi-political aspects of the process.
 Such topics as how to select a supportive committee, making a compelling presentation of your research outcomes and strategies for actually getting the paper written are discussed.”

 Writing the Thesis (Mark C. Griffin, San Francisco State University) (PDF)

 “This guide is designed to give you a procedural outline for working on your thesis.
 Every thesis project will have special considerations that are not covered here.
 You should consult with your committee early and frequently to resolve how to handle these special considerations.”
 The format and documentation of your project will vary based upon your school and discipline.